TABLE OF CONTENTS

 There are a few ways to use this high-quality concentrate.
 The first, is to break apart your budder with a dabbing tool or similar small utensil and add it to a joint.

 The budder can be sprinkled along the length of the joint, and for the best smoking experience, ensure it is spread evenly.

 The most popular way to use budder is to use a dab rig or a vaporizer tool.
 Both of these smoking gadgets can come at a pretty penny, but is worth the investment if you want to experience budders real worth.

 When using budder, the important aspect to focus on is the temperature.
 Since this particular concentrate exhibits a ton of terpenes, excessive heat is sure to destroy these precious and delicate compounds.

 Always remember the golden rule of dabbing: To preserve the taste and quality and potency of terpenes, the temperature should never be exceeded by too much when dabbing or vaporizing.
 Try to keep it between 500-600 degrees.

 Making Budder – Warnings and Alternative Methods

-Please beware, that if handled improperly, the process of making budder with a solvent such as butane could cause an explosion and kill anyone too close to the operation.
-It’s generally not recommended for anyone and everyone to try and make their own batch of cannabis budder at home.
+Please beware, that if handled improperly, the process of making budder with a solvent such as butane could cause an explosion.
+It’s generally not recommended for anyone to try and make their own batch of cannabis budder at home.

 Fortunately, there are other solvents you can use to try your hand at a safer means of DIY extraction, such as isopropyl alcohol.
 Another way of making budder without butane, is by using the ice method and calling the end product ‘rosin budder’.